 - $25,000 per accident for property damage

-How to get cheap car insurance in Indiana
+How to get cheap auto insurance in Indiana

-The most important thing you can do while looking for cheap car insurance in Indiana is to shop around.
-Every company uses a series of factors to calculate how much you’ll pay for a policy with them.
+If you are looking for the cheapest insurance in Indiana, getting quotes from numerous companies is often helpful.
+Every company uses a series of factors to calculate how much you will pay for a policy with them.
 Such factors include things like driving history, location, type of car and marital status.
 However, each company weighs the importance of each factor differently.
 Therefore, something like your marital status may be less important with one company than it is with another.
 This is why it is so important to shop around and to get quotes from multiple companies.

 Frequently asked questions